benjamin-hodgson/Eighty/README.md

 Guide
 -----

+You can read an intro to Eighty's programming model [on my personal website](https://www.benjamin.pizza/posts/2018-03-10-eighty.html).

 Almost all of Eighty's API lives in the `Html` class, which is designed to be imported with `using static`.
 (I like to additionally import it under an alias, to minimise line noise when you need to disambiguate something.)

 ```csharp